 There is good news on the drug addiction front.

-The propensity of drugs has created a vast accommodation of treatment centers that specialize in every type of drug under the sun, introducing addicts to addicted peers and counselors that try to curb the downward spiral of drug addiction turmoil.
-There is no arguing that drug addiction leads to ruin, but every addict has their own ‘bottom’ — the point in their addiction when they have lost everything and cannot continue to deny their present circumstances.
-Addiction puts jobs, relationships, and prospects in jeopardy, but the addiction itself is not put into jeopardy until the addict is removed from the environment that propagates the substance abuse, and that can be a long road to walk when every street corner is outfitted with dirt-cheap meth and off-label prescription drugs.
+Every addict has their own ‘bottom’ — the point in their addiction when they have lost everything and cannot continue to deny their present circumstances.
+Addiction puts jobs, relationships, and prospects in jeopardy.
+But, the addiction itself is not in jeopardy until the addict is away from the environment that propagates the substance abuse.
+That is a long road to walk when dirt-cheap meth and off-label prescription drugs are around every corner.

 The world is more inundated with drugs than ever before, but that’s not necessarily a bad thing.
 Drug addicts are in the national spotlight, and with infamy comes coverage.
 The popularity of drugs has created a national discussion on the topic.
-Underground channels of crystal methamphetamine, opioids, Percocet, and oxycontin are no longer underground, with mainstream outlets acknowledging the problem and investing the causes, contributions, and contexts that have created a culture of drug addiction turmoil that reaches tens of millions of US citizens each year.
+Underground channels of crystal methamphetamine, opioids, Percocet, and oxycontin are no longer underground.
+Mainstream outlets are acknowledging the problem and investing the causes, contributions, and contexts that have created a culture of drug addiction turmoil that reaches tens of millions of US citizens each year.

-Treatment clinics and outreach programs are spreading just as quickly as the drugs themselves, while the over-prescription of addictive stimulants and depressants is being debated in Washington.
-The rose-colored glasses are off, and legislation is hard at work drafting up solutions to a statistically ineffective drug war that began nearly half a century ago under Richard Nixon.
-As marijuana wrestles with legalization, medical communities are taking a good long look at the addictive properties and implementing educational programs to teach the next generation of children about the substantial risks they will be facing in the years to come.
-Treatment clinics and cooperative psychiatrists have also taken great strides in understanding addiction as an illness and treating it accordingly.
+Treatment clinics and outreach programs are spreading just as quickly as the drugs themselves.
+Also, the over-prescription of addictive stimulants and depressants is a topic of debate in Washington.
+The rose-colored glasses are off.
+Legislation is hard at work drafting solutions to a statistically ineffective drug war.
+A war that began nearly half a century ago under Richard Nixon.
+As marijuana wrestles with legalization, medical communities are taking a good long look at the addictive properties.
+They are implementing educational programs to teach the next generation of children about the risks.
+Treatment clinics and cooperative psychiatrists are making strides in understanding addiction as an illness and treating it accordingly.

 Contact A Forever Recovery today for more information on drug addiction turmoil and how you or a loved one can benefit from our treatment program.